Fund Emerging Markets for Dutch enterprises

 Supporting Dutch companies

 FOM provides medium- and long-term loans to companies or joint ventures in emerging markets that are majority owned or controlled by Dutch enterprises.

 In many cases, no appropriate commercial financing is available to these joint ventures and subsidiaries for the construction or expansion of a production plant or to buy new equipment.
 Also, tenors are often too short or require excessive security.

 We offer these joint ventures and subsidiaries the opportunity to strengthen their financial structure, by providing often unsecured or subordinated loans.
 As a result companies are placed in a better position to attract working capital from local banks.

-- Sectors are primarily agriculture and horticulture, transport, logistics, agro-processing and manufacturing.
+- Sectors of investment are primarily agriculture and horticulture, transport, logistics, agro-processing and manufacturing.
 Real estate and financial sector are excluded.

-- All companies applying for FOM finance need to comply with the OECD guidelines for responsible business practice and sustainable development criteria.
+- All companies applying for FOM finance must comply with the OECD guidelines for responsible business practice and sustainable development criteria.